-You can add Gremlin event scenarios to your Controller scenarios.
-This enables simulated attacks on your services and environments.
-The simulated attacks integrate chaos and stress testing into your test runs.
+You can add disruption events from chaos engineering platforms to your Controller scenarios.
+These events provide simulated attacks on your services and environments.

 About chaos testing

-Gremlin is a Chaos Engineering platform that can test how your system responds under stress.
-If you are using Gremlin in your environment, you can incorporate Gremlin attacks into your LRP load tests.
-This help you determine the impact of unexpected failures on your applications.
+Chaos testing enables you see how your system responds under stress.
+By incorporating simulated attacks from chaos engineering platforms into your LRP tests, you can determine the impact of potential failures on your applications.

-The attack will generally have an impact on the regular workflow, limiting response or reducing performance.
-For example, the web server may work slower than usual and there may be fewer successful transactions.
-You can compare responses when running your LRP scenario without an attack, and running when the system is stressed.
+An attack generally impacts the regular workflow, limiting response or reducing performance.
+For example, the web server may work slower than usual, and there may be fewer successful transactions.
+You can compare responses when running your LRP scenario without attacks, and running when the system is stressed.

-You connect the attack scenarios in Gremlin to your LRP scenarios, to run in parallel with the scripts.
+You connect the disruption events from the chaos engineering platform to your LRP scenarios, to run in parallel with the scripts.

-Set up and configure your Gremlin environment for the application you are testing.
+Set up your chaos engineering platform and configure attacks for the application you are testing.

 In the displayed Disruption Events dialog box, click Add Event.

-Select the events you want to use, and click Add.
+Select the disruption events you want to use, and click Add.

 The selected event scenarios are displayed in the Disruption Events dialog box.

-Select the events you want to run, and define the required start time for each event.
+Select the events you want to run for the current scenario, and define the required start time for each event.

 The start time is relative to the overall test scenario start time.
 The end time automatically adjusts when you modify the start time, based on the length of the event.

-The scheduling graph shows where each selected event starts and ends, against the global Vusers schedule for the Controller scenario.
+The scheduling graph shows where each selected event is due to start and end, against the global Vusers schedule for the Controller scenario.

 Select an event from the legend to bold the event lines in the graph.

-Note: If the end time for the disruption event is after the load test scenario run time, then the event will be forcefully stopped when the scenario ends.
+the end time for an event is after the load test scenario run time.
+In this case, the event is forcefully stopped when the scenario ends.